-Twelve years have passed since the Fukushima Daiichi Nuclear Power Station accident.
+Thirteen years have passed since the Fukushima Daiichi Nuclear Power Station accident.

-The Fisheries Agency has continued to inspect and publish the concentration of radiation in seafood since the accident to ensure its safety.
-This brochure explains that the concentration of radioactive cesium in seafood has dropped significantly, and also describes the tritium analysis that began in fiscal 2022.
+The Fisheries Agency has continued to inspect and publish the concentration of radionuclides in seafood since the accident to ensure its safety.
+This brochure explains that the concentration of radioactive cesium in seafood has dropped significantly, and also describes the internationally recognized methods that began in fiscal 2022 and the rapid tritium analysis that began in fiscal 2023.